PAYNOCCHIO/paynocchio-api-alpha/API/order.md

 ## Get Order by UUID

 Retrieves detailed information about a specific order using its UUID.
-This method also includes user UUID and environment UUID in the request, as well as handles signature validation and test mode switching via headers.
+This method also includes user UUID and wallet group UUID in the request, as well as handles signature validation and test mode switching via headers.

 ---